 The other day at work, my colleague and I were caught up in a discussion on love and relationships.

 Our conversation touched on everything from modern dating to the rising rates of divorce.
 One thing she said to me latched to my mind and took the rest of the week to finally pry off.
-Just before grabbing her purse to leave she said; “I think love is just an illusion.”
+Just before grabbing her purse to leave she said; “it doesn’t really matter anyway.
+Love is an illusion.”

 This took me completely off guard.
 Love?
 An Illusion?!
-I found the concept simultaneously depressing and intriguing.
 It sort of reminded me of that crumbling disappointment I felt when I was young kid and learned that Santa Claus wasn’t real.
 Even though the very idea of Santa seemed unlikely, I didn’t want to believe otherwise.
 Santa was a symbol of childhood innocence, and stubbornly believing he was real was like clinging to a buoy in an ocean of adulthood and maturity.
-Discovering he was fictional felt like popping the buoy I used to stay afloat, forcing me to face the tragic, turbulent world of adulthood.
+Discovering he was fictional felt like popping the buoy I used to stay afloat, forcing me to face the bleak, turbulent world of adulthood.

 Similarly, believing in a magical, mountain-moving romantic love was a nice daydream to allow my mind to cuddle up in, even if it seemed too simplistic and far-fetched to be true.
 Yet after this conversation I couldn’t help but question my own idea of love.
 Is this feeling of what we know as “love” a hypnotic spell played by our primitive brain to get us to procreate?
 Is it just an intensely powerful chemical reaction that brings humans together and we happen to label that as love?